-We all love spring and can't wait to get out and go adventuring.
+We all love spring and can’t wait to get out and go adventuring.
 My message to roaches of all kinds remains this: consider yourselves uninvited at all times because from my point of view a cockroach is a cockroach, no matter what name you give it!
-You can call it an American or German or even Oriental, it's still a cockroach and they have no place in my home.
+You can call it an American German or Oriental, it’s still a cockroach and they have no place in my home.

 Helpful tips to keep bush cockroaches at bay:

 So what to do if the extended Blattidae family decides to come to stay?
 How will I keep the cockroach cousins at bay?
 I ask the Rentokil expert.
 In the unlikely event of this happening, he suggests I consult the Rentokil website for tips on how to get rid of cockroaches.
 There are pictures for easy identification of the cockroach you may have encountered, and helpful tips to keep them out, such as: